WillPowellUk/irl-180-day-check/README.md

-# 🇬🇧 365-Day Residency Compliance Checker
+# 🇬🇧 365-Day UK 180 Day  Indefinite Leave to Remain Compliance Checker

 This script verifies whether, in **any rolling 365-day period**, you've spent: